zowe/docs-site/docs/user-guide/install-zos.md

 5. Security requirements for the cross memory server

     The Zowe cross memory server performs a sequence of SAF checks to protect its services from unauthorized callers.
-This is done by using the FACILITY class and an entry for `ZWE.IS`.
+This is done by using the FACILITY class and an entry for `ZWES.IS`.

     - To see the current class settings, enter the TSO command `SETROPTS LIST`.
     - To activate the FACILITY class, enter `SETROPTS CLASSACT(FACILITY)`.
     - To RACLIST the FACILITY class, enter `SETROPTS RACLIST(FACILITY)`.

-    A valid caller of the Zowe cross memory services must have READ access to `ZWE.IS` in the FACILITY class.
+    A valid caller of the Zowe cross memory services must have READ access to `ZWES.IS` in the FACILITY class.
 To define the `ZWES.IS` profiles in the FACILITY class, enter the TSO command `RDEFINE FACILITY ZWES.IC UACC(NONE)`.

     The started task ZOWESVR must be a valid caller for the Zowe Application Framework to function.
 This is done by granting the user ID that ZOWESVR runs under READ access to the `ZWES.IS` profile.
 If ZOWESVR is running under IZUSSVR then this is done with the TSO command `PERMIT ZWES.IS CLASS(FACILITY) ID(IZUSVR) ACCESS(READ)`.
 To refresh the FACILITY class, enter the TSO command `SETROPTS RACLIST(FACILITY) REFRESH`.